1995–96 in English football: Diary of the season

 2 September 1995: The upcoming international fixtures mean that there is no action in the Premier League this weekend, but it is business as usual in the Football League.
 Newly-promoted Birmingham City win 5–0 at Barnsley in Division One.
 Millwall go top of the table with a 1–0 win over Portsmouth at Fratton Park.
 Sheffield United's 3–1 defeat at West Bromwich Albion leaves them bottom of the table and still looking for their first point of the season after five games.

-9 September 1995: In their first meeting since the FA Cup Final, Manchester United defeat Everton 3–2.
-Lee Sharpe scored twice, and former United player Andrei Kanchelskis is taken off with a dislocated shoulder.
+9 September 1995: In a rematch of last season's FA Cup Final, Manchester United defeat Everton 3–2.
+Lee Sharpe scores twice, and former United player Andrei Kanchelskis is taken off with a dislocated shoulder, ruling him out for the next few weeks.
 United are now level on points with leaders Newcastle, who lose 1–0 at Southampton.
 Wimbledon go third with a 1–0 home win over Liverpool.
 In Division One, Sheffield United pick up their first points of the season with a 2–1 home win over Norwich City.

 11 September 1995: A London derby at Upton Park sees Chelsea beat West Ham 3–1.

 16 September 1995: Newcastle United and Manchester United remain level on points at the top of the Premier League after both managing home victories.
 Aston Villa move into third place with a 2–0 home win over Wimbledon.

-20 September 1995: York City defeat Manchester United 3–0 in the League Cup second-round first leg at Old Trafford.
+20 September 1995: York City defeat an under-strength Manchester United 3–0 in the League Cup second-round first leg at Old Trafford.
+This will ultimately prove to be the only home defeat all season in any competition for the hosts.

 23 September 1995: Manchester United go top of the Premier League after drawing 0–0 at Sheffield Wednesday.
 Defending champions Blackburn snap out of a recent run of dismal form and defeat Coventry City 5–1 at Ewood Park with Alan Shearer scoring a hat-trick.
 Liverpool remain third after a 5–2 home win over Bolton.
 Tony Yeboah scored a hat-trick for Leeds in a 4–2 win at Wimbledon.
 Manchester City are bottom of the table with one point from their first seven games, losing 1–0 at home to Middlesbrough today.

 24 September 1995: Newcastle go back to the top of the Premier League with a 2–0 home win over Chelsea.

 26 September 1995: Manchester United are knocked out of the UEFA Cup on away goals after drawing 2–2 at home to Russian side Rotor Volgograd in the first round second leg, but still maintain their 39-year unbeaten run in European competitions following a late equaliser by goalkeeper Peter Schmeichel - the club's first goalkeeper to score a goal in any competitions since Alex Stepney in 1973.